thought-machine/please/docs/codelabs/go_intro.md

 - [Please basics](/basics.html) - A more general introduction to Please.
 It covers a lot of what we have in this tutorial in more detail.
-- [go plugin rules](/plugins.html#go) - See the rest of the Go plugin rules and config.
+- [Go plugin rules](/plugins.html#go) - See the rest of the Go plugin rules and config.
 - [Built-in rules](/lexicon.html#go) - See the rest of the built in rules.
 - [Config](/config.html) - See the available config options for Please.
 - [Command line interface](/commands.html) - Please has a powerful command line interface.
 Interrogate the build graph,